jacobshattuck/jacobshattuck.github.io/README.md

 #### Senior Software Engineer, Products

 I was the sole architect and primary developer for a CICD pipeline responsible for deploying most of GoDaddy's most critical applications and account for ~29% of company revenue.
+You can read more about that [here](https://jacobshattuck.github.io/godaddy-pipeline)

 <!-- ## Sony